ScooterMageee/mutatis-public/README.md

 Built over 9 months of nights and weekends by a datacenter engineer in Abilene, TX.

 Privacy isn't a feature.
 It's the foundation.

-Looking for technical feedback and design partners.

----

-## License

-MIT

 ---